TABLE - U.S. jobless claims fell in latest week

 STATES WITH DECREASES IN CLAIMS OF MORE THAN 1,000:

-The department said five states reported a decrease in claims, not seasonally
+The department said one state reported a decrease in claims, not seasonally

 which data are available: